-City of Kansas City, Missouri Zoning and Development Code, 88-260.
+\City of Kansas City, Missouri Zoning and Development Code, 88-260-01.

-As part of the redevelopment of the Planning Area, rezoning to UR will be required for all redevelopment seeking PIEA abatement or other PIEA incentives, pursuant to this Plan, unless the developer follows the Department of the Interior Standards or rezoning is waived by the City Planning Director.
+Typically, as part of the redevelopment of the Planning Area, rezoning to UR would be required for all redevelopment seeking PIEA abatement or other PIEA incentives, pursuant to this Plan.
+However, since the Planning Area is already zoned UR, this rezoning requirement will not be required.